 Talking about how you feel

 Your family and friends probably do not know what it’s like being the parent of a disabled child.
+Here are some things that other parents say.

 How things are different for parents of disabled children